jaxlotl/libdogecoin/doc/transaction.md

 `void clear_transaction(int txindex)`

-This function takes in a working_transaction structures index as an integer (txindex), retreives it and passes into a working_transaction structure, checks to see if working_transaction->transaction->vin and working_transaction->transaction->vout exist and if so, free them using vector_free, then free the working_transaction->transaction and finally removes the working_transaction itself from our hashmap.
+This function takes in a working_transaction structures index as an integer (txindex), retrieves it and passes into a working_transaction structure, checks to see if working_transaction->transaction->vin and working_transaction->transaction->vout exist and if so, free them using vector_free, then free the working_transaction->transaction and finally removes the working_transaction itself from our hashmap.

 _C usage:_
 ```C